 Some people only experience patches of color loss covering a few areas of the body, while others experience it in various places over the whole body.
 Occasionally, vitiligo’s effects are limited to the skin on or near the face.

-While vitiligo involves a patchy loss of pigmentation, most people with albinism have no color or very little color to their skin from the time they are born.
+While vitiligo involves a patchy loss of pigmentation, most people with albinism have no color or very little color on all their skin from the time they are born.
 Their skin — and, in many cases, their hair — is very pale.
 However, some people diagnosed with albinism have a skin color similar to their parents or siblings who are not diagnosed with albinism.

 Person with albinism